 His face expressed sorrow and stupefaction.
 In his mouth was carried the confiscated bone.
 He lay it before Clever.

-Clever pushed little Jack onto the plank.
+Clever pushed little Jack onto the plank bridge.
 She summoned a scornful voice.
-"A story all Beggars tell."
+“A story all beggars tell.”

 Clever shoved tear-stained Lively after the boy.
 “My sister's prattle.”

-"Stay with me," the Hound said, his eyes beaming both hope and hopelessness.
-"Stay with me who bears the body of your true father."
+“Stay with me,” the Hound pleaded, his eyes beaming both hope and hopelessness.
+“Stay with me who bears the body of your true father.”

 Clever snatched up her Grandmamma's bone, fearful the Hound might change his mind.
 “What I have seen cannot be unseen,” she said and eased one foot onto the bridge.